uetchy/shiki/README.md

 式(Shiki) beta
 =============

-Shiki is The "Unidentified" Bot Framework for Twitter. written in Ruby.
+Shiki is The "Unidentified" Bot Framework for Twitter, written in Ruby.

 Features / Problems
 -------------